-Michael Uwemedimo is cofounder and director of CMAP (Collaborative Media Advocacy Platform) and senior visiting research fellow, King’s College London.
+Michael Uwemedimo is cofounder and director of CMAP (Collaborative Media Advocacy Platform) and Visiting Scholar at Blum Center for Poverty Alleviation, University of California Irvine.

 As a founding member of the filmmaking collaboration Vision Machine and a producer of the Academy Award-nominated, BAFTA-winning documentary, The Act of Killing, he has been developing innovative approaches to documentary practice as a means of enabling critical reflection on histories of political violence and challenges to official impunity.